dagweg/dagweg/README.md

 ###

-<p align="left">Hello!
-I'm Dagmawi, a passionate Computer Science student at Addis Ababa University.
+<p align="left">I'm Dagmawi, a passionate Computer Science student at Addis Ababa University.
 I have a strong foundation in various programming languages and web development technologies.
 My goal is to leverage my skills and knowledge to contribute to innovative projects and make a positive impact in the tech industry.
 In addition, I have hands-on experience with popular web development frameworks and libraries such as Flask, React.js, Node.js, Express.js, and Next.js.
 I enjoy building dynamic and responsive web applications that deliver seamless user experiences.</p>

 ###